miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 stuff simply by using the Python `dict` API — more commonly known as `JSON` — for everything? `Dicts` are not `JSON`, you say?
 Bah!
 I fart in your general direction.
 And that's why Python is named after Monty Python and not the snake.

-### Planting an Acorn: The Long-Term Vision for a New Stack

 If all this seems silly to you, remember the ARM processor was silly too.
 It was born of a British Acorn, planted ages ago and watered with the water of Steve